duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/11-circuitry-simple.md

 Recommended: 15 minutes

-Use resources to compare electricity to water flowing through pipes using a pump.
-Also indroduce the topics of resistance and voltage (windows2universe.org)
+- Use resources below, or of your own to compare electricity to water flowing through pipes using a pump.

+- also indroduce the topics of resistance and voltage (windows2universe.org)

-Discuss how to get a current to move using different energy conversions. (battery, generator, etc.)
+- Discuss how to get a current to move using different energy conversions. (battery, generator, etc.)

-If time, discuss how different materials conduct electricity differently.
-(Conducters vs. Insulators)
+- If time, discuss how different materials conduct electricity differently.
+(Conductors vs. Insulators)

 ### Student Activity